ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center.md

 ## Introduction

-The customer-center is a plugin for silver.eShop advanced.
+The customer-center is a plugin for eZ Commerce.

 The customer-center is an add-on and not part of the standard shop.